Climate and Nature Bill

-The Climate and Nature Bill, formerly the Climate and Ecology Bill, is a private member's bill before the Parliament of the United Kingdom aimed at tackling the climate and ecological emergencies through an integrated approach.
-Similar iterations of the current bill have come before Parliament multiple times previously.
+The Climate and Nature Bill, formerly the Climate and Ecology Bill, was a private member's bill before the Parliament of the United Kingdom aimed at tackling the climate and ecological emergencies through an integrated approach.
+Similar iterations of the bill came before Parliament multiple times between 2019 and 2025.

-The bill was most recently introduced in the House of Commons by Roz Savage (Lib Dem) on 16 October 2024 who said that the proposed legislation "has the ability to make the UK a world leader in tackling the climate-nature crisis, delivering a comprehensive, joined up plan that is finally aligned with what the science says is necessary.
+The bill was most recently introduced in the House of Commons by Roz Savage (Lib Dem) on 16 October 2024, who said that the proposed legislation had "the ability to make the UK a world leader in tackling the climate-nature crisis, delivering a comprehensive, joined up plan that is finally aligned with what the science says is necessary.
 It can pave the way for a truly just transition and ensure that citizens have a real say in deciding a fair way forward".

 If enacted, the bill would ensure that the UK Government: